singlaripu/ionic_on_windows/README.md

 JAVA_HOME : C:\Program Files\Java\jdk1.7.0_51
 ```

-Please note your jdk version might be different than mine.
+Please note that your jdk version might be different than mine.

 Edit Enverionment variable "PATH" and add the following (separated by semicolon) - change wherever applicable